Abortion in Arkansas: Judicial history

 The US Supreme Court's decision in 1973's Roe v.
 Wade ruling meant the state could no longer regulate abortion in the first trimester.

 In May 2013, a federal judge blocked the implementation of the legislation passed in March 2013.
 On May 27, 2015, the Eighth Circuit Court of Appeals affirmed a lower court ruling and permanently blocked the law from being enforced.
 In January 2016, the U.S. Supreme Court declined to review the case, leaving the Eighth Circuit's ruling in place.

 On June 24, 2022, the United States Supreme Court overruled Roe v.
 Wade in the case of Dobbs v.
 Jackson Women's Health Organization.
 This triggered SB149's abortion ban.

+In 2026, six women and an obstetrician-gynecologist sued the state of Arkansas, seeking to declare Arkansas' abortion ban unconstitutional and block its enforcement.
+Four of the women had nonviable pregnancies and were denied care in Arkansas, forcing them to leave the state for abortions.